Academic Catalog

 Quantitative Experience (QE) Requirement

 Individuals with competency in quantitative skills possess the ability to reason and solve problems from a wide range of authentic contexts and everyday life situations.
 They can interpret quantitative data and use that analysis to provide support for sophisticated arguments.
 They can clearly communicate those arguments in a variety of formats as appropriate.
-This requirement is aimed at developing those skills in all of our students.
+This requirement is aimed at developing such skills in all of our students.

 QE has four program learning outcomes.